ellenjansson/SLUTPROJEKT_2/README.md

     py wordle.py
 ```

-You are then presented with an input asking for a word.
+Then you are presented with an input asking for a word.

 ![image](https://user-images.githubusercontent.com/96123363/167810680-b5b80735-893e-49f0-a8ef-3d722dde0bcd.png)

-You answer this by writing you 5 letter word next to the colon (:)
+You answer this by writing your 5 letter word next to the colon (:)

 ## Example